abhishekdbihani/deeplabV3_pores-grains/README.md

 ```bash
 tensorboard --logdir MODEL_DIR
 ```
-The metrics for training and validation are seen below:
+The metrics for training and validation are seen below in Figure 2:
 <img src="https://github.com/abhishekdbihani/deeplabV3_pores-grains/blob/master/images/deeplab_metrics1.png" align="middle" width="600" height="400" alt="SEM image model: metrics" >

 The model was trained on the images using a NVIDIA GeForce GTX 1070 GPU with 8 GB memory.
 The network was fully trained after 40 epochs, once the training and validation loss became constant (values 18.89 and 18.97 respectively), and the training and validation pixel-accuracy reached a plateau (values 0.9418 and 0.9089 respectively).

 ## 4) Evaluation:
-The model was evaluated for IoU of different classes (pores and large grains) with following results:
+The model was evaluated for intersection over union (IoU) of different classes (pores and large grains) with following results (Table 1):

 | Mean IoU values  | Training | Validation |  Test  |